vmedea/godot-experiments/README.md

 A random collection of experiments with Godot 4.

+## airball

+Port in progress of the isometric Atari ST game airball using Godot 4's tilemap system, based on the 25th anniversary edition remake by Clement CORDE.

 ## fractal-landscape

 An experiment with using Godot with the C# language.
 Based on code from